NujhatJalil/NujhatJalil/README.md

 # Hi!
 Nice to meet you :)
 ### About Me:
-Aspiring CS major and data science for social good enthusiast @ Texas A&M University
+CS major and data science for social good enthusiast @ Texas A&M University

 * Project in the works: Analysis of Disparities in Disaster Relief and Rescue Efforts